 Join Rabbi Klass at Kilborne Park in the Plaza area to bring in Shabbat and celebrate Pride Month!
 We will be based out of the park’s medium shelter.
 Feel free to bring blankets or chairs.
 Please sign up to bring something so that we don’t end up with 17 pasta salads (as much as we all love pasta salad), and bring an ingredient list with you so that we can label food properly.
 We will begin with Shabbat blessings, so feel free to bring your Shabbat candles and a Kiddush cup as well, if you would like!

-Join Rabbi Knight at Carmel Road Park for a summer Shabbat celebration for you and your furry friends!
+Join Rabbi Knight at Freedom Park for a summer Shabbat celebration for you and your furry friends!
 Rabbi will offer a blessing to your pets and popsicles will be served.
 Find us at the picnic shelter near the playground.
-Stop in for a few minutes or hang out for a while: bring blankets and chairs, a picnic, Shabbat candles and kiddush for blessings if you’d like!
+Stop in for a few minutes or hang out for a while: bring blankets and chairs, a picnic, Shabbat candles and a Kiddush cup for blessings if you’d like!
 No pets required.
 All humans are welcome!